emjelde/dotfiles/README.md

 Starting with the `gentoo/gentoo-autobuild-vars` script the latest Gentoo minimal install ISO is downloaded and used as the boot medium for Packer.
-Packer will provision the base system using `gentoo/gentoo.json` along with the scripts under `gentoo`.
-This will create the VM image `build/gentoo-iso`.
+Packer will provision the base system using *gentoo/gentoo.json* along with the scripts under *gentoo*.
+This will create the VM image *build/gentoo-iso*.

 Next, the salt state is prepared using `salt/salt-top`.
-Packer then boots the VM image `build/gentoo-iso` and using `salt/salt.json` Packer will install and run Salt using the script `salt/01-install`.
-This will create the VM image `build/gentoo-salt`.
+Packer then boots the VM image *build/gentoo-iso* and using *salt/salt.json* Packer will install and run Salt using the script `salt/salt-apply`.
+This will create the VM image *build/gentoo-salt*.